jayronsoares/dba_tasks/exercise01.md

 2. **Load** the data into Snowflake.
 3. **Transform** the data as needed.
 4. **Analyze** the integrated data to derive insights.

-By following these steps, you can successfully integrate and analyze data from different sources in Snowflake for a web commerce application.